 Any change in a recipient's financial situation, such as additional grants, scholarships, or private student loans, must be reported to the Office of Financial Aid.
-Federal law governing the administration of financial aid requires UT Dallas to consider most forms of grants, scholarships and private loans, without regard to the source or how the aid is disbursed, when awarding federal student financial aid.
+Federal law governing the administration of financial aid requires UT Dallas to consider most forms of grants, scholarships, and private loans as a resource, without regard to the source or how the aid is disbursed, when awarding federal student financial aid.

 Satisfactory Academic Progress Policy for Financial Aid